 Echinacea, also known as the coneflower, is one of the foundational herbs to include on your spice rack.
 It originates in North America, where Native Americans used it as early as the 17th century to treat various ailments.

 What’s better than a healing herb that may naturally treat an ailment?
 A healing herb that can serve multiple functions!
-While echinacea is primarily known for its potential to soothe upper respiratory ailments, it may also be used to support the following:

 How to Use Echinacea:

 When it comes to taking echinacea, the great news is that this multifunctional herb comes in a wide variety of forms.
 You can stick with one that best suits your lifestyle or mix it up for a special treat.
 Consider the following ways to get your echinacea fill: